com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 )
 ```

-In this example, we use `StateMachineActor` to define a `Logger` actor with two
-states `Idle` and `Buffering`.

-This actor starts out with its `initalState = Idle()`.
-When it receives a `Text`
-message, it schedules a `Flush` message to be sent 50 milliseconds in the
-future, and transitions into the `Buffering` state.
-While in `Buffering`, any
-additional `Text` messages are simply accumulated onto the buffer, until the
-`Flush` is received again and all the buffered messages are flushed to disk.
-Each group of messages is written as a single line, separated by newlines (just
-so we can see the effect of the batching in the output)

-You can see that we send the text messages to the `logger` in three groups
+You can see that when sending the text messages to the `logger` in three groups
-separated by 100 millisecond waits, and as a result the final log file ends up
+separated by 100 millisecond waits, the final log file ends up having three
-having three lines of logs each of which contains multiple messages buffered
+lines of logs each of which contains multiple messages buffered together.
-together.

 In general, `StateMachineActor` is very useful in cases where there are multiple
 distinct states which an Actor can be in, as it forces you explicitly define the